 If the public consultation draft refers to NHMRC approval, it must clearly indicate that the guideline has not yet been approved by NHMRC and that approval, if granted, would apply to the final draft that is yet to be submitted for consideration following any amendments made after public consultation.
-Before public consultation, developers should contact NHMRC (see How to Contact NHMRC) for advice on the permitted wording of references to NHMRC and NHMRC approval.
+Before public consultation, developers should contact NHMRC for advice on the permitted wording of references to NHMRC and NHMRC approval.